menandmice/micetro_docs/guides/user-manual/dns_records.rst

 Overview
 --------

-Each zone contains DNS resource records that define how requests are processed or delegated by the zone.
-To view the records for a particular zone, double-clik it, or select :guilabel:`Open zone`on the ellipsis (...) menu.
-In the record list you can view, edit, and manipulate information within a zone.
+Each zone in the Domain Name System (DNS) contains a set of resource records that define how requests are processed or delegated within that zone.
+To view the resource records for a particular zone, you can double-click the zone, or select the zone and then click :guilabel:`Open` on the task bar at the top or on the row menu (...).
+Once you have opened the zone, you can view, edit, and manipulate the resource records.

 .. image:: ../../images/DNS-records-Micetro.png
   :width: 90%